bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ## Step 5: Embed Checkout

 Use the `embedded_checkout_url` that is returned and assemble a JSON object that will be used by the Checkout JS SDK to determine how to render the checkout.
+Pass the object to the `embedCheckout` method of the Checkout SDK.
+This will render the checkout to an HTML element with the `id` you chose.

 Read more about the [JSON object](https://github.com/bigcommerce/checkout-sdk-js/blob/master/docs/README.md#embedcheckout) and its possible corresponding [rendering options](https://github.com/bigcommerce/checkout-sdk-js/blob/master/docs/interfaces/embeddedcheckoutoptions.md).